PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/_index.md

      _These files must be included in the build._

    - **Push your work into a build branch.**
-     _Allows the base branch to continue receiving merges while your build is being validated.._
+     _Allows the base branch to continue receiving merges while your build is being validated._

    - **Build and store the zip archive.**
      _The ZIP archive contains the software (including third party dependencies) and compiled assets (Javascript and CSS), but not the development sources, dev dependencies & tests._